Mirror Games Against an Open Book Player: Acknowledgements

 \section{Acknowledgements}

-We thank Boaz Menuhin for very useful discussions and comments and thank Ehud Friedgut for discussions concerning an extension of Berlekamp's Theorem.
-We thank the anonymous referees for numerous helpful comments.
+We thank Boaz Menuhin for very useful discussions and comments and thank Ehud Friedgut for discussions concerning finding an extension of Berlekamp's Theorem.
+We thank the anonymous referees of FUN 2022 for numerous helpful comments.